Han-Gyuseung/5PG/docs/source/start/tutorial/free_energy.rst

  $ python /dir/to/5PG CEL.log -calc f

-If the name of data file is `CEL.log`, it is not essential to write `CEL.log`
+If the name of input file is `CEL.log`, it is not essential to write `CEL.log`

-We provide example files for testing a command at `here <https://github.com/Han-Gyuseung/5PG/tree/main/example/thermodynamic>`_.
+We provide example files for testing a command `here <https://github.com/Han-Gyuseung/5PG/tree/main/example/thermodynamic>`_.

 -------------------